HDFC Group History & Major Events

 In August 2017, HDFC Ergo General Insurance completed the merger of L&T General Insurance, and marked India’s first amalgamation in the Non-Life Insurance sector.
-L&T General Insurance was acquired for Rs 551 crores.
+HDFC acquired L&T General Insurance for Rs 551 crores.
 The market share of HDFC Ergo was 4.6% prior to amalgamation which increased to 4.9% after the merger of the companies.

-The shares of ‘HDFC Standard Life Insurance’ company got listed on BSE & NSE in November 2017 & were over-subscribed by 4.89 times.
+The shares of ‘HDFC Standard Life Insurance’ company listed on BSE & NSE in November 2017, over-subscribed by 4.89 times.

 On 21 December 2017 HDFC approved the sale of 100% of its equity share capital in ‘HDFC Developers Limited’ which run the HDFC Red platform and ‘HDFC Realty Limited’ a real estate brokerage platform to ‘Quikr’ for total consideration of Rs.
 101.99 crore and Rs.
 254.98 crore respectively.
 HDFC also acquired an equity stake in ‘Quikr India Private Limited’.

-The shares of HDFC Asset Management Company got listed on July 27, 2018 and were over-subscribed 83.05 times.
+The shares of HDFC Asset Management Company listed on July 27, 2018, over-subscribed 83.05 times.
 HDFC AMC has been the largest fund house in terms of equity-oriented AUM since Q4FY11 with a market share of ~14% on the basis of total AUM & market share of 16.8% on the basis of actively managed Equity-oriented AUM.

-In August 2018, HDFC Ltd announced the acquisition of 25% stake in ‘Good Host’ from ‘Manipal Integrated Services P Ltd’ for Rs 69.5 crore, the company is engaged in the business of managing student housing facilities in Jaipur & Udupi.
+In August 2018, HDFC Ltd announced the acquisition of 25% stake in ‘Good Host’ from ‘Manipal Integrated Services P Ltd’ for Rs 69.5 crore.
+The company is in the business of managing student housing facilities in Jaipur & Udupi.